About Teach Your Monster to Read

-Is it really free?
+Is Teach Your Monster to Read really free?

 Teach Your Monster to Read is completely free.
 It's been provided by a charity, the Usborne Foundation, as a way of helping children learn to read.
 Read more on the About Us page.

-What equipment do we need to run it?The game will run on any normal laptop or desktop computer (including Apple Macs).
+The games will run on any normal laptop or desktop computer (including Apple Macs).

-Quick guide to the game
+Quick guide to the games

 Setting the game up

-How is the game educational?
+How are the games educational?

-John Hole, from Wray Common Primary School, Surrey talks about how they've used the game in their school.
+John Hole, from Wray Common Primary School, Surrey talks about how they've used Teach Your Monster to Read in their school.

 You can find out all about who funded and made the game on the About Us page.